Components of Transport Cost

 they can be significant as issues related to currency exchange

-distance represents how many units of space can be traded per
+space represents how many units of distance can be traded per

 unit of cost, which indicates how much effort (time, energy,